foundation-model-stack/fms-hf-tuning/architecture_records/004-datapreprocessor.md

           batched: false
 ```

-To iterate again, here our goal is not to reimplement the functionality provided by HuggingFace but rather have a clean interface using a config where advanced users can use things like Iterable datasets or Interleaving datasets and perform custom preprocessing like applying jinja templates etc in an easy way.
+To iterate again, here our goal is not to re-implement the functionality provided by HuggingFace but rather have a clean interface using a config where advanced users can use things like Iterable datasets or Interleaving datasets and perform custom preprocessing like applying jinja templates etc in an easy way.

 In this spec, at top level we have the `Dataprocessor` config which contains just one field `type` which is set to `default`.
 This is done to ensure any future top level `dataprocessor` configs will go into this block.
 Users need not touch or provide this as the `default` is automatically selected.